Chattanooga Station FAQs

 Who owns the railroad?

-The Tennessee Valley Railroad Museum, Inc. is a 501(c)3 non-profit, educational corporation which is membership based.
+The Tennessee Valley Railroad Museum, Inc. is a 501(c)3 non-profit, an educational corporation which is membership based.
 Every ticket sold is a fundraiser to allow the continued operation of our historic trains.
 The train crews are made up of trained volunteers or TVRM staff.

 What is the purpose of TVRM?